 Leaders are encouraged to attend trainings.
 Trainings are held at local, regional and national levels.
 District and Area commissioners are also at hand to help with advice and suggestions.
 They also enjoy being invited to your Unit’s special events, such as enrolment ceremonies, and this helps build up a relationship with the Leaders and the girls.

-If you are new to Guiding you will be expected to read “Welcome to Guiding”, a publication by the Irish Girl Guides which outlines the history of Guiding in Ireland, explains the aims of Guiding, explains what is expected of you as a leader and outlines the requirements of assistant and leader warrants, which you can work toward as an IGG leader.
+If you are new to Guiding you will be expected to read 'Leading the Way', a publication by the Irish Girl Guides which outlines the history of Guiding in Ireland, explains the aims of Guiding, explains what is expected of you as a leader and outlines the requirements of assistant and leader warrants, which you can work toward as an IGG leader.
 You will also be asked to make your own Guiding Promise (see below).
 You will also be given a copy of IGG’s Code of Ethics and Good Practise Guidelines and you will be asked to familiarise yourself with this publication.
 All our Leaders are also requested to attend Code of Ethics trainings.

 When you become a Leader you will learn about the significance of the Promise and Law in our programme.
 As Leaders we are expected to set a high standard and act as positive role models for the girls in the way we work together as a team, the way we wear our uniform and the pride we take in being a member of the Irish Girl Guides.